zbalkan/zbalkan.github.io/_posts/2025-11-25-technitium-misp.md

 }
 ```

+You can simply use `dig` command for testing as well:

+{% include gallery id="galleryDig" caption="dig command showung EDE" %}

-This matches the architectural core of PDNS guidance: enforcement must be deterministic, explainable, and consistent.
+This new set of behaviors matches the architectural core of PDNS guidance: enforcement must be deterministic, explainable, and consistent.

 ## Telemetry: Log Exporter and SIEM Integration